liferay/portletmvc4spring/README.md

 [Liferay, Inc.](http://www.liferay.com) adopted Spring Portlet MVC in March of 2019 and the project was renamed to **PortletMVC4Spring**.

+In June of 2021, Liferay also adopted the portlet-related source from the [Spring Web Flow](https://spring.io/projects/spring-webflow) project and incorporated it into a separate "webflow" module within the PortletMVC4Spring project.

 ## Documentation

 * [Developer Guide](framework/src/main/asciidoc/portletmvc4spring.adoc)